ghaiklor/iterm-fish-fisher-osx/README.md

 - [GRC](https://github.com/oh-my-fish/plugin-grc)

 A grc plugin plugin for Oh My Fish which colorized output of many default commands like `ls`, `netstat`, etc...
-It uses an externaly dependency `grc`, which must be installed.
+It uses an external dependency `grc`, which must be installed.

 - [PJ](https://github.com/oh-my-fish/plugin-pj)